developer-zebra/developer-zebra-site/src/ehs/2-4/guide/about/index.md

 <b>Note</b>: Many of the capabilities of EHS can be accomplished manually on the device, programmatically through [EMDK](/emdk-for-android/4-0/guide/about) or remotely using [StageNow](/stagenow/2-2/about/) or a third-party mobile device management (MDM) system (if supported by that MDM system).
 EHS simply puts the capabilities into a single tool.

-The first time it's installed, EHS offers a simple choice:
+The first time it's installed, EHS presents the admin with this simple choice:
 <img style="height:150px" src="homePrompt.png"/>

-Selecting 'Always' locks EHS in as the default home app and locks users out of the following device features by default:
+Selecting 'Always' locks EHS in as the default home app and **locks users out of the following** device features by default:

 * Airplane mode
 * USB debugging